CS529-NetApp-Internship/project_resources/docs/DeepSearch_Research.md

 - `name`

     `parameter` key has the list of parameters as value.
 Each list element represents a dictionary where one of the key is `name`.
-We could compare its value with user provided search phrase, and return as a search result.
+We could compare its value with user provided search phrase, and if the match is found return the method as a search result.

 - `description`